Updated: Nov 4

 Traditional Chinese Acupuncture treatments are be based on thousands of years of specific diagnostic methods and pattern differentiations which together aim to determine the root cause of the presenting symptoms and therefore treat from an holistic approach.
 No two people are alike and this is where Traditional Chinese Acupuncture may really be able to make a difference.

 This means that your treatment will be unique to you, to your circumstances and to your own collection of symptoms.
-Once your treatment plan has been formulated, you can relax into a deep tissue massage to encourage muscular and fascial tension release which will be followed by your personalised acupuncture treatment.

 See the links below for further information on how acupuncture may help relieve insomnia.